Stoke Park Wood

 The bluebell walk heads into a wooded valley with a stream at the bottom

-Stoke Park Wood is a mixture of newer trees and ancient woodland.
-The section of older trees has one of the most enchanting arrays of bluebells you will find, where the wildflowers tumble down a wooded valley to a stream.
-The rest of the year, expect to find wide, easy paths that are good for bikes and pushchairs too.
+Stoke Park Wood is a mixture of managed forest and ancient woodland.
+The section of older trees has an enchanting arrays of bluebells where the wildflowers tumble down a wooded valley to a stream.
+In the newer woodland, expect to find wide, easy paths that are good for bikes and pushchairs.
+A recent addition to the area is Stoke Common Park, a space that was once farmland but is now available for public recreational use and includes well surfaced paths, benches and a picnic area.
+Our circular walk also includes two more pockets of ancient woodland and a family-friendly pub.

 The Route